-At MicroSave, we hold ourselves to a very high standard of business and professional conduct.
-Our organisation was founded on tenets of integrity, accountability, commitment and respect.
+At MSC, we hold ourselves to a very high standard of business and professional conduct.
+Our organization was founded on the tenets of integrity, accountability, commitment, and respect.
 These values remain at the forefront while we work on projects globally every day.
 We understand that success and reputation are intertwined.

 The Code of Business Conduct (COBC) is our guide to choose the right thing and to conduct ourselves the right way.
-Doing the right thing is about more than staying legally correct; it's about nurturing a culture of integrity, ethical conduct and building a place where everyone is proud to work.
-It's also about recognising right from wrong and understanding the ethical implications of our choices.
+Doing the right thing is about more than staying legally correct; it is about nurturing a culture of integrity, ethical conduct and building a place where everyone is proud to work.
+It is also about recognizing right from wrong and understanding the ethical implications of our choices.
 It is our collective commitment to live and act our values.

-"Every time I have done something that does not feel right it has ended up not being right" - do not let this happen to you.
-When you are in doubt ask, speak up, raise your concern and bring it to the attention of HR, your manager or your Regional Managing Director.
-The COBC is meant to be a year round resource, to be referred frequently and making it a way of life at MicroSave.
+"Every time I have done something that does not feel right, it has ended up not being right" -do not let this happen to you.
+When you are in doubt, ask, speak up, raise your concern, and bring it to the attention of HR, your manager or your Regional Managing Director.
+The COBC is meant to be a year-round resource, to be referred frequently and making it a way of life at MSC.

 Regardless of the situation, exercise total honesty and integrity in everything you do - these are the essential foundations of professionalism.
-You are expected to comply with the applicable laws and regulations in each country in which we do business, and for knowing and complying with our COBC.
+You are expected to comply with the applicable laws and regulations in each country in which we do business, and and comply with our COBC.

-Please do be aware that COBC violations are subject to disciplinary action, which may include termination of employment/contract.
+Please bear in mind that COBC violations are subject to disciplinary action, which may include termination of employment/contract.
 Your individual commitment to doing the right thing, the right way will strengthen our reputation as a trusted company globally.